 Another rewarding steep gradient walk with a starting point from the Roundhouse in Swineside valley is "Bowscale Tarn".
 "The tarn of the immortal fish" (according to William Wordsworth).
 (See the "walklakes" link below)

-Historically, Bowscale Tarn has been naturally carved out of the hillside by glaciation during the ice age, to what can be described as a shape similar to a swallows nest.
+Historically and rather uniquely, Bowscale Tarn has been naturally carved out of the hillside by glaciation during the ice age, to what can be described as a shape similar to a swallows nest.
 Its been reported to have a maximum depth of 50ft (17mtrs).

 There's also a rather longer route to the tarn, but with a more gentle, less energetic gradient.
 It's a purposely constructed Bridleway from Bowscale village, created in Victorian times to enable ascent by horseback.
 (See the Wainwright routes link above)